darylcwx/ccna-notes/Fundamentals of Networking.md

 	- Speeds recalculation when topology changes (convergence)
 	- Roles and States simplified
   - Rapid PVST+ (Cisco fork of RSTP using PVST+)
-- **STP steps**
-  1. Root Bridge (lowest ID = 'CEO')
-  2. Root Port for each non-root switch
-	 - Port with cheapest cost, fastest route to 'CEO'
-  3. Designated Port for each segment
-	 - Port on the Switch with fastest path to Root Bridge
-	 - All traffic leaves that segment via the DP
-	 - Repeat for each segment
-	 - *DP = segment's VIP lane to 'CEO'*
-  4. Root ports/Designated ports → Forwarding state, all else → Blocking state

 - **Enhancements**
   - PortFast (immediate transition to forwarding state)
   - BPDU Guard (protects from loop, errdisables a port when BPDU received, used with PortFast)